signers/Scriptographer-Scripts/README.md

-# Scriptographer-Scripts
+## Scriptographer-Scripts

 A collection of scripts I've wrote for the Scriptographer Illustrator plugin.

-## Lsystems.js
+### Lsystems.js

 A script based on Lindenmayer systems that generates fractal curves from a set of rules.

-## Teach our kids to code
+### Teach our kids to code

-7 simple patterns used in the Teach our kids to code poster campaign
+7 simple patterns used in the Teach our kids to code poster [campaign](http://davidpaulrosser.co.uk/projects/teach-our-kids-to-code/ "Teach our kids to code campaign").